Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1022.
 Covered Employer’s Responsibilities.

-• (a) Covered employers shall notify the TERO of openings in employment positions subject to this chapter and provide job descriptions for such openings at or before the time at which they advertise the openings.
-Job descriptions shall not be written in a way to unnecessarily exclude Band members or other Indians from employment.
+• (a) Covered employers shall notify the TERO Director of openings in employment positions subject to this chapter and provide job descriptions for such openings at or before the time in which they advertise the openings.
+Job descriptions shall not be written in a way to unnecessarily exclude Band members or other Anishinaabe or Indigenous people from employment.

-• (b) All covered employers shall define in writing the necessary qualifications for each employment position in their work force that is subject to this chapter, which shall be provided to the director and applicants upon request.
+• (b) All covered employers shall define in writing the title, necessary qualifications, time and place of employment, and the rate of pay and fringe benefits for each employment position in their work force that is subject to this chapter, which shall be provided to the TERO Director as part of their compliance plan and to applicants upon request.

-• (c) All covered employers shall comply with this chapter, all rules and regulations relating to it, and all guidelines and orders of the director.
+• (c) All covered employers shall comply with this chapter, all regulations relating to it, and all guidelines and orders of the TERO Director.

-• (d) The requirements in this chapter shall not apply to any direct employment by the Federal or a state government or their agencies or subdivisions.
-However, such requirements shall apply to all contractors or grantees of such governments and to all commercial enterprises operated by such governments when they are doing business with the Band within the reservation.
+• (d) The requirements in this chapter shall not apply to any direct employment by the federal or a state government or their agencies or subdivisions.
+However, such requirements shall apply to all contractors or grantees of such governments and to all commercial enterprises operated by such governments when they are doing business with the Band within a reasonable commuting distance from the Reservation as defined in this Chapter.

-• (e) Covered employers shall include and specify an Indian employment preference policy statement in all job announcements and advertisements and all employer policies that are subject to this chapter.
+• (e) Covered employers shall include and specify an Anishinaabe or Indigenous employment preference and priority policy statement in all job announcements and advertisements and all employer policies that are subject to this chapter.

-• (f) Covered employers shall post in a conspicuous place on their premises for their employees and applicants an Indian preference policy notice prepared or approved by the TERO.
+• (f) Covered employers shall post in a conspicuous place on their premises for their employees and applicants an Anishinaabe or Indigenous preference and priority policy notice prepared or approved by the TERO Director.

-• (g) Covered employers, except for construction contractors, shall advertise and announce all openings in employment positions subject to this chapter on the Mille Lacs Band website.
-Construction contractors, prior to starting work within the Reservation, shall provide a TERO Compliance Plan for the project to the TERO director.
+• (g) Covered employers, except for construction contractors, shall notify the TERO Director of all openings in employment positions subject to this chapter for publication on the Band website.

 • (h) Covered employers shall use non-discriminatory job qualifications and selection criteria in filling employment positions subject to the requirements of this chapter.
-No covered employer shall use any job qualification criteria that serve as barriers to Indian preference in employment, unless the covered employer can demonstrate that such criteria or requirements are required by business necessity.
+No covered employer shall use any job qualification criteria that is unreasonable and unnecessary for the job function or that is otherwise intended to interfere with or frustrate the Anishinaabe or Indigenous preference or priority in employment intended by this Chapter.

-• (i) Regardless of the qualifications of any non-Indian applicant, any Indian who demonstrates the necessary qualifications for an employment position subject to this chapter:
+• (i) Regardless of the qualifications of any non-Native applicant, any Anishinaabe or Indigenous person who demonstrates the necessary qualifications for an employment position subject to this chapter:

 • (1) shall be selected by covered employers in the case of hiring, promotion, transfer, upgrading, recall, and other employment opportunities with respect to such position; and

-• (2) shall be retained by covered employers in the case of a reduction in force affecting a certain class of positions until all non-Indians employed in that class of positions are laid-off.
+• (2) shall be retained by covered employers in the case of a reduction in force affecting a certain class of positions until all non-Natives employed in that class of positions are laid-off.

 Historical and Statutory Notes